cvengels/Swapper3D_Part-Mods/README.md

 # Swapper3D Part Mods

-Optimized printability or new functions for printable parts of the BigBrain3D Swapper3D Upgrade
+Optimized printability or new functions for printable parts of the BigBrain3D Swapper3D Upgrade.

+_**Note:** The STLs in the ZIP archives are oriented for best printability, they should not need supports or brims if not noted.
+The STEP files are oriented in the original mounting position.
+Keep this in mind before slicing the parts!_

+---

 ## Latest Releases
 Parts | Description